ComfyUI Extension: ComfyUI-DyPE

 • Single-Node Integration: Simply place the DyPE for FLUX node after your model loader to patch the model.
 No complex workflow changes required.

-• Full Compatibility: Works seamlessly with your existing ComfyUI workflows, samplers, schedulers, and other optimization nodes like Self-Attention or quantization.
+• Full Compatibility: Works seamlessly with your existing ComfyUI workflows, samplers, schedulers, and other optimization nodes.

 • Fine-Grained Control: Exposes key DyPE hyperparameters, allowing you to tune the algorithm's strength and behavior for optimal results at different target resolutions.